Euphorbia characias

-Euphorbia characias, the Mediterranean spurge or Albanian spurge, is a species of flowering plant in the family Euphorbiaceae typical of the Mediterranean vegetation.
+Euphorbia characias, the Mediterranean spurge is a species of flowering plant in the family Euphorbiaceae typical of the Mediterranean vegetation.

 It is an upright, compact evergreen shrub growing to 1.2 m tall and wide.

 Description

-It has many woolly stems and characteristic black or dark brown nectar glands in the cyathia, which are borne in dense spherical clusters, from spring to early summer.
-The fruits are smooth capsules.
+It has many medium to tall unbranched stems with long narrow leaves, clothed densely in short hair (tomentose), and dark (ssp characias) or yellow (ssp wulfenii) floral nectar glands within the yellow cup-like cyathia, which are borne in large dense spherical to oblong clusters, from spring to early summer.
+The fruits are smooth densely-hairy capsules.
 It is a tough plant, capable of resisting long periods of drought.
 It grows preferably in dry areas, often far away from the water table, both in flat as well as in mountainous terrain.
 This plant can also resist high salinity.

+Similar species include E. kotschyana (leaf uppersides shiny) and E. thompsonii (leaves hairy but upper leaves unexpectedly very short).

 Subspecies

-Two main subspecies are found in different regions of the Mediterranean Basin.
-These often overlap in the western areas of distribution:
+Two main subspecies are found in different regions of the Mediterranean Basin; these often overlap in the western areas of distribution:.